Included, Not Excluded – Every autistic learner. Every choice. Every future.

 Our expert team can provide specialist support, tailored to your provision, to help overcome the barriers that result in exclusions.

 We believe that a specialist education can transform the lives of autistic children and young adults.
 Autism is lifelong, and we know early intervention and the right support have a lasting impact.
 That’s why we have developed a range of outreach, training and consultancy services which utilise the knowledge and expertise of our highly skilled staff to deliver life changing outcomes for autistic children and young adults in other services and at home.
-Our approach is person-centred and tailored to meet individual needs.
+Our approach looks at both the individual and the system as a whole, providing person-centred interventions to improve quality of life.

 With increasing pressure on schools to achieve outstanding results, and for Local Authorities to deliver against budgets, it is not surprising that many schools are faced with significant challenges in supporting learners to achieve their desired outcomes and successfully transition to the next stage in their education.